videlais/story-formats-archive/README.md

 ## Organization

 Organization is split between `official` and `unofficial`.
 If a story format currently is or was packaged with Twine at any point in time, it is considered "official" with all others falling into the "unofficial" collection.
-Generally, those in the "unofficial" collection are more experimental in nature with some providing complex functionality and others, for example, the ability to export Twine data in particular formats.
+Generally, those in the "unofficial" collection are more experimental in nature with some providing complex functionality and others, for example, the ability to export Twine data in different file formats.

 Story formats are additionally sorted into `twine1` and `twine2` sub-collections.
 In some cases, a story format might be in both categories if it was originally published during the transitory period between major versions.